-The Foundation has an affiliation agreement with the North Alabama Lions Athletic 's Club.
+The Foundation has an affiliation agreement with the North Alabama Lions Athletic Club.
 The North Alabama Lions Athletic Club has transferred funds to the Foundation for recordkeeping purposes.
 These funds are pooled together with the Foundations funds and the Foundation records a liability for such funds.
-As of September 30, 2022 and 2021, the liability associated with such funds was \$195,548 and \$299,705, respectively.
+As of September 30, 2023 and 2022, the liability associated with such funds was \$170,051 and \$195,548, respectively.